New Build Conveyancing Solicitors

-If you’re buying a new build, our specialist lawyers are here to help.
-Our team will advise you on the process from start to finish, from the moment you complete your reservation form through to your move-in date.
+Our new build lawyers will advise you on the process from start to finish, from the moment you complete your reservation form through to your move-in date.
 You will have a dedicated member of our new build team handling the whole transaction.

 What is the process for buying a new build?